SPeedyZoZo/group-h-td/README.md

 You can place multiple towers down on the field (an unlimited amount for this prototype), but cannot place a tower on top of an already existing one.
 You also cannot place towers on the path that the enemies follow, or on the green/red points.

+We have not used any external assets, only Unity used assets.

 ### THIS README WILL BE UPDATED AS THE GAME EXPANDS IN SCOPE